objcio/articles/2014-05-01-animations-explained.md

 There are two ways to deal with this issue:

-The first approach is to update the property directly on the layer.
+The first approach is to update the property directly on the model layer.
 This usually the best approach since it makes the animation completely optional.

-Once the animation completes and is removed from the layer, the presentation layer will fall through to value set on the model, which matches the last step of animation.
+Once the animation completes and is removed from the layer, the presentation layer will fall through to value set on the model, which matches the last step of the animation.

 ```objc
 CABasicAnimation *animation = [CABasicAnimation animation];